-While there may be little (or much less) you can do to deter a large organized horde rummaging systematically through an area, you might be able to misdirect smaller groups or individuals a bit more easily (or at least avoid unintentional invitation).
+While there may be only so much that you can do to deter a large organized horde rummaging systematically through an area, you might be able to misdirect smaller groups or individuals a bit more easily (or at least avoid unintentional invitation).

 Again, the individual or small groups will be looking for easy opportunity.
-So make it hard.
+So make it harder.

 You might approach this from two different viewpoints.
 One is that of “graying out” your abode.
-To dully blend in or to appear non advantageous.
-The other is to present threat of force such that they’ll move along.
+To blend in or to appear non advantageous.
+The other is to present threat of force such that they’ll move along to an easier target.

 Both have their advantages and disadvantages.

-For example on one hand you might say that a place that appears to be nondescript or even abandoned, this in itself may be an invitation for “lookers” who feel they’re safe to check it out because of the appearance of no activity.
-One never knows what one might find there, right?
+For example, you might consider that a place appearing to be nondescript, of little value, or maybe even abandoned or having already been looted (how one accomplishes this appearance gets into the creative) – maybe that’s a deterrent to an extent.
+Although this in itself may also be an invitation for “lookers” who feel they’re safe to check it out because of the appearance of no activity.
+It’s hard to say…